railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 		default values.

 		To test this functionality, create an invoice for a partner and add some lines (from the GTK client).
-Then
+Then hold
-		:kb:`Ctrl` and right-mouse-click on the name on the :guilabel:`Invoices` field and select :guilabel:`Set as default`.
+		:kbd:`Ctrl` and click with the right mouse button on the contents of the :guilabel:`Invoices` field and select :guilabel:`Set as default`.
 Check the box that indicates this default should apply only to you.

 		Then the next time you create an invoice these invoice lines will be